jadecobra/python_tdd_exercises/CLASSES.md

         pass
     ```
-    though the terminal still shows an [AttributeError](./ATTRIBUTE_ERROR.md), this time it is for a missing attribute in our newly defined class
+    though the terminal still outputs an [AttributeError](./ATTRIBUTE_ERROR.md), this time it is for a missing attribute in our newly defined class

 ### <span style="color:green">**GREEN**</span>: make it pass